isaacws/arduino.gatebrain/README.md

 * Time based swing times with close/open detection (detects current spikes in soft stop and assumes it hit the limit of the gate swing)
 * Manual open/close button support

-Gate Brain Runs on the ESP8266 and subscribes to MQTT messages for control.
+Gate Brain runs on the ESP8266 and subscribes to MQTT messages for control.
 The MQTT commands available are
 * gate/Open - Opens the gate and keeps it open
 * gate/Close - Closes the gate if it is in open state.